 So, what's it all about?

 Freegal is a downloadable music service, like iTunes from your library.
 All you need is your library card number and PIN.
-With access to the Sony Music Entertainment catalog, it offers millions of songs, over 100 genres of music, and more than 28,000 record labels, all without having to download special software or have any digital rights management (DRM) issues to deal with.
-Access to Freegal is limited to residents of Douglas County.
+With access to the Sony Music Entertainment catalog, it offers about 9 million songs, over 100 genres of music, more than 28,000 record labels, and over 15,000 music videos, all without having to download special software or have any digital rights management (DRM) issues to deal with.

 What's my library card number?